MicrosoftDocs/dynamics-365-ai/ai-docs/customer-service-virtual-agent/getting-started-create-bot.md

    By default, your virtual agent will be created in the default PowerApps environment that was created for you in the prior step.
 For most users, this is sufficient – however if you want to specify a custom PowerApps environment for your virtual agent, you can do so by expanding the “More options” menu and selecting a different environment.

    >[!NOTE]
    >Preview is currently only supported in the US, with data stored in US data centers.
-If your company is domiciled outside of the US, you will need to create a custom environment with Region set to “United States” before you can create your virtual agent.
+If your company is located outside of the US, you will need to create a custom environment with Region set to “United States” before you can create your virtual agent.
 For more information on how to create a custom PowerApps environment, see [Creating a PowerApps environment](getting-started-new-environment.md).